DanielLordMA/hello-world/README.md

 a test repository

-Created by Dan Lord at MedicAlert foundation to get comfortable with GitHub And this change is done on my Ddesktop
+Created by Dan Lord at MedicAlert foundation to get comfortable with GitHub And this change is done on my Desktop